arcanedomain.com

 Music

-My interests range from classical, to rock, folk, blues and country.
-I am the bass player for Rock City Band, and I play a bit of acoustic guitar and piano.
+My main instrument is electric bass, but my interests range from classical, to rock, folk, blues and country.
+I play bass occasionally with several local groups, and was for many years the bass player for Rock City Band.
+I also play just a bit of acoustic guitar and piano.
 Music-related postings can be found in the blog, and on the music page.

 Photography